Ah Boys to Men 2: Themes

-Just like the first part, the main theme of the film is Conscription in Singapore, a popular topic amongst Singaporeans.
+Just like the prequel film, the main theme of the film is National Service in Singapore, a popular topic amongst Singaporeans.

-Ah Boys to Men 2 focuses more on the unity of the protagonists, as well as tapping more on hot social topics like foreign talent in Singapore.
-It gave "a stronger story than its predecessor", and had a "more meaty" drama aspect, according to Jack Neo.
+This film focuses more on the unity of the protagonists, as well as tapping more on hot social topics like foreign talent in Singapore.
+It gave "a stronger story than its predecessor", and had a "more meaty" drama aspect, according to Neo.
 Other themes for part two include "[...] sacrifice, love, family and patriotism".